 The Family must have paid any outstanding debt owed HACC or another housing authority as a result of prior participation in any federal housing program.

-Families entering the Section 8 Program from HACC conventional housing programs must be in good standing under the terms of HACC lease.
+Families entering the HCVHCVP from HACC conventional housing programs must be in good standing under the terms of HACC lease.
 The rent and other payments due under the lease must be current, and there must be no evidence of lease violations that would constitute grounds for termination.

-Families assessed a debt to HACC prior to Section 8 HAP being executed on their behalf will be required to pay the HACC debt in full.
+Families assessed a debt to HACC prior to HCVHAP being executed on their behalf will be required to pay the HACC debt in full.
 Families unable to repay a debt in full should refer to the HCV Program Integrity and Ethics policy.

 No Family member may have been evicted from public housing for non-payment of rent during the past 60 months.